-“But that’s what I do,” I replied, tossing him a smile.
+“But that’s what I do.”
+I tossed him a smile.

-I snapped a few photos on my digital camera, then moved closer to the edge.
-A glare streaked across the camera’s LCD screen, making it difficult to preview any of the images even for a second.
+I snapped a few photos on my digital camera, and moved closer to the edge.
+A glare streaked across the camera’s LCD screen, making it difficult to preview any of the images.
 A trip of the settings, and there wouldn’t be much worth keeping.
 The sunlight was so brutal, it could wash out the definition in the frame.

 Behind me, I heard Danny talking to the dog.
 He was probably trying to keep her close, maybe even calm himself in the process.
 This trip was out of character for him.
 Given a choice, he’d go for a silent safe haven over daring wilderness stunts.
 I wondered if he was trying to impress me.
 I’d been to the highlands before, just not this part of the park.

-“Look at that,” I said, my voice full of wonder.
+“Look at that!”
 In the corner of my eye, I glimpsed an unrivaled view.
 A twisted trunk hugged the rocks, the old cedar hanging off the side of the cliff, splitting the sun into eight distinct rays.
 I glanced back at Danny, whose expression was full of doubt.
 He moved cautiously toward me.

 “You’ll never make it out there.”